FraChr/SensorSIm/README.md

-# Title: SensorSim
+# SensorSim

-## Description:
-Simple sensor simulator, where user can set sensor in environment and get readings
+### **SensorSim** is a sensor simulator tool that allows users to:
+- Choose an environment
+- Place sensors within the environment
+- Receive real-time sensor readouts

 ## Tech Stack:
 - Windows only